PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-The gradual introduction of the data loss terms for $u,v,w$ and $p$ further facilitates the learning of an accurate interface prediction by focusing the optimisation on $L_\phi$.
-The proposed loss weighting methods significantly reduced the initial plateau of the phase distribution loss, achieving faster convergence and a lower final $L_\phi$.
-This in turn, significantly enhanced the overall training dynamics of the PINNs and has led to an increased accuracy of the prediction for the interface location, without impeding the learning of the flow topology.
-The second drop of $L_\phi$, unlike the first, correlates with a sudden decrease of the physics-informed loss terms, which indicates that the location of the gas-liquid interface, as well as the velocity field, are learned accurately enough at this later stage of training so that further refinement of the interface location results in an improved adherence to the governing equations.
-Both phase-field versions of the PINNs converged to similarly low losses in comparison to the VoF version except for $L_\phi$.
-Specifically, \DFSPFa{} with an initial value of $\epsilon_0=0.01$, remained at a considerably higher $L_\phi=0.0358$ in comparison to \DFSVOF{} with $L_\phi=0.0092$, while \DFSPFb{} at $\epsilon_0=0.01$ reached $L_\phi=0.0135$.
+Both phase-field versions of the \IcPINNs{} converged to similarly low losses in comparison to the VoF version, except for $\loss_\phi$.
+Specifically, \DFSPFa{} with an initial value of $\epsilon_0=0.01$, remained at a considerably higher $\loss_\phi$ in comparison to \DFSVOF{} with around $3.9 \times \loss_{\phi,\text{VoF}}$, while \DFSPFb{} with $\epsilon_0=0.01$ reached $1.7 \times \loss_{\phi,\text{VoF}}$.
 These results suggest that the proposed VoF approach is more appropriate for training PINNs aimed at the accurate reconstruction of the gas-liquid interface in the considered two-phase droplet flows.
-Furthermore, the lower $L_\phi$ achieved by \DFSPFb{} indicates that the separate prediction of chemical potential is beneficial for learning the phase distribution in phase-field PINNs.
+Furthermore, the lower $\loss_\phi$ achieved by \DFSPFb{} trained with Mixed residual precision \cite{Lyu2022} indicates that the application of MIM by the separate prediction of the chemical potential is beneficial for learning the phase distribution in phase-field PINNs.
 The cause for the better performance of \DFSPFb{} might be an improvement of the training dynamics by avoiding the fourth-order derivative in the Cahn-Hilliard equation.
 The learnable interface thickness of \DFSPFb{} remains close to the initial values of $\epsilon_0=0.01$ and $\epsilon_0=0.05$ throughout the training and only marginally decreases from $\epsilon=0.01$ to $\epsilon=0.0093$ for \DFSPFa{} towards the end of the training.
-It was found that a higher weighting of the interface loss term leads to lower values of $\epsilon$, however, at the cost of significantly reduced convergence for the other loss terms, which resulted in a degraded accuracy of the interface reconstruction.
-Similarly, an increased initial value of $\epsilon_0$ from $0.01$ to $0.05$ led to a significantly improved convergence of $L_\phi$ for \DFSPFb{}, reaching similarly low values of $L_\phi=0.0093$ at the end of the training in comparison to \DFSVOF{}.
-Consequently, a more diffuse interface of the phase-field PINNs was found to be beneficial for their optimisation.
+It was found that a higher weighting of the identity loss for the chemical potential term leads to lower values of $\epsilon$; however, at the cost of significantly reduced convergence for the other loss terms, which resulted in a degraded accuracy of the interface reconstruction.
+Similarly, an increased initial value of $\epsilon_0$ from $0.01$ to $0.05$ led to a significantly improved convergence of $\loss_\phi$ for \DFSPFb{}, reaching similarly low values of $\loss_\phi$ at the end of the training in comparison to \DFSVOF{}.
+Consequently, a more diffuse interface of the phase-field PINNs was found to be beneficial for their optimization.